 Suddenly, it seems I have an abiding moral obligation to quote this entire critique by pal and fellow blogger, Annie King.
-Over the past two years, I have had the pleasure to get acquainted with Annie through her terrific stories, poems and observations on life.
-Last year, Annie graced me by ordering a copy of my internationally famous best seller (Sold one copy to an Australian!).
-Annie's amazingly accurate critical review followed:
+Over the past few years, I have had the pleasure to get acquainted with Annie through her terrific stories, poems and observations on life.
+Annie's amazingly accurate critical review follows:

 |"TC's Hog" latest version|

 Badass: The Harley-Davidson Experience is part advice book and part travelogue, chronicling Tom’s ride from his home in Sacramento, California to Sturgis, South Dakota for the annual biker rally.
 In the second half of the book, Tom expands his narrative style with longer entries and descriptive passages.
 One of my favorite sections is an entry that has nothing to do with motorcycle riding at all, but everything to do with life: If You Think Motorcycles Are Dangerous, ‘Tri’ a Triathlon!
 The writing is vivid, and you feel every scrape and bump and exhilarating moment along the way.

 Finally, in the Epilogue, Tom admits he is more milquetoast than badass (as if the reader hasn’t figured it out!), and his confession is all the more endearing as he thanks his wife, in an earlier section, for her support.
 I believe he is more explorer, nature lover, and student of life than milquetoast, but we will leave that assessment up to Tom!